-The final weekend takes place August 31 – September 3, and consists of several major events.
+The final weekend consisted of several major events.
 Some of these you probably recognize from previous years, such as Gothenburg Culture Festival and Frihamnsdagarna.
-Others are unique elements that only take place this anniversary summer, where we have, among other things, Gothenburg Jubilee Parade and the Göteborgsvarvet Marathon.
-Read more at goteborg2023.com.
+Others were unique elements that only took place this anniversary summer, such as the Jubilee Parade and the Göteborgsvarvet Marathon.

 Gothenburg Culture Festival, September 1-3

-Extend the summer and experience Gothenburg Culture Festival!
-For three days, you will experience crowds of people, good food and a pleasant atmosphere.
-The city festival is also free with a wide program that suits all tastes and ages.
-See artists like A36, Danish D-A-D, Danela Rathana, famous Tiktok profiles and many more.
-The food is represented by the Street Food Festival, where Sweden’s best food truck will be crowned.
-Extra party atmosphere is promised due to the city’s 400th anniversary celebrations there was an extra anniversary vibe to the festival.
+For three days, you could experience crowds of people, good food and a pleasant atmosphere at Gothenburg Culture Festival.
+The city festival had, as always, free entry and offered a programme that suited all tastes and ages.
+This year artists like A36, Danish D-A-D and Daniela Rathana were part of the line-up.
+The food was represented by the Street Food Festival, where the winner of Sweden’s best food truck was announced.
+Due to the city’s 400th anniversary celebrations there was an extra anniversary vibe to the festival.

 Closing concert with Miriam Bryant

-September 3, the beloved Gothenburg artist Miriam Bryant takes the stage at the square Kungstorget in central Gothenburg.
-Her concert will be the grand finale for both Gothenburg’s 400th Anniversary celebrations and Gothenburg’s Culture Festival.
-The concert starts at 21.00 and is open to everyone and with free entry.
+On September 3, the beloved Gothenburg artist Miriam Bryant entered the stage at the square Kungstorget in central Gothenburg.
+Her concert was the grand finale for both Gothenburg’s 400th Anniversary celebrations and Gothenburg’s Culture Festival.
+The free concert started at 21.00 and was open to everyone.

 Gothenburg Jubilee Parade, September 2

-The Gothenburg Jubilee Parade is a procession that departs from Gustafs Adolfs Torg, continues along Kungsportsavenyn and ends at Götaplatsen.
-An entertaining and inclusive parade with Gothenburg citizens of all ages as well as representatives from various areas of the city, such as dance, music, performing arts, technology and business.
-Experience Göta Lejons Ungdomsorkester, live jazz, old Volvo cars from Volvo Museum, fun features with students from Chalmers and much more.
-Together we celebrate Gothenburg’s various milestones, landmarks and future visions!
+The Gothenburg Jubilee Parade was a procession that departed from Gustafs Adolfs Torg, continued along Kungsportsavenyn, and ended at Götaplatsen.
+It was an entertaining and inclusive parade with Gothenburg citizens of all ages, as well as representatives from various areas of the city, such as dance, music, performing arts, technology, and business.
+People experienced Göta Lejons Ungdomsorkester, live jazz, old Volvo cars from the Volvo Museum, and much more.
+Together, they celebrated Gothenburg’s various milestones, landmarks, and future!